Planned

 I would like to be able to specify a draw down for an account over a certain number of years disregarding draw down order.
 Simply “Draw down account X over Y years, beginning at age/milestone”

-• 29 January Kyle moved this task into Planned
+• 29 January 2023 Kyle Nolan moved this task into Planned

 • avatar